imarc/ops/README.md

 hostname: mailhog<br>
 port: 1025

-## External Dependencies

-Out of the box, the main/shared PHP container relies on the imarcagency/php-apache image.

-This is a separate project and can be viewed on [Github](https://github.com/imarc/docker-php-apache) or [Docker Hub](https://hub.docker.com/r/imarcagency/php-apache/)

 ## Remote to Local Syncing

 With a few settings in a project's `.env` file, you can sync the project's database and filesystem storage